Temasek-Dynamics/gestelt/docs/MPC_explain.md

     │   ├── ...

     ```
-3. I provide two kind of simulations.
+3. I provide two kind of Gazebo PX4_SITL simulations.
     1. **All in PC.**
         This simulation will run both `PX4_SITL` and `MPC`in the PC.
         run `./sitl_bringup_learning_agile.sh`